 The 2015 Defense budget act included Basic Allowance for Housing (BAH) Rate cuts.
 Instead of the 100% BAH rate which has been the norm since 2005, the Department of Defense announced they would reduce BAH to 99% of expected costs.
 This is part of a larger, long-term goal of implementing BAH Rate cuts to cover only 95% of expected costs.

 Don’t fret about this change yet.
 BAH Rate Protection protects your current BAH Rates.
-So you shouldn’t see an immediate decrease in your monthly BAH check, except under a few circumstances, which will will cover in a bit.
+So you shouldn’t see an immediate decrease in your monthly BAH check, except under a few circumstances, which will cover in a bit.
 Let’s take a look at the new BAH Rate Cost-Share Policy, why it has come to be, and discuss BAH Rate Protection.

 Why Move to 99% BAH?

 The DoD, along with the rest of the government, is hurting for money.
 They are looking for places to cut back spending.
-And since Basic Allowance for Housing (BAH) affects majority of the military population, it is a prime target for cuts.
+And since Basic Allowance for Housing (BAH) affects the majority of the military population, it is a prime target for cuts.
 This 1% cut is expected to save the government approximately $200 million per year.